MrRaivo/Gen10/README.md

 # Gen10
 Two small projects for Genesis10 and their web development course.
-The projects are Restaurant and Lucky Seven.
+The projects are Restaurant and Lucky Sevens.